run-ai/docs/docs/admin/runai-setup/authentication/sso.md

 ## Step 1: UI Configuration

-1. Open the Administration User interface.
-2. Go to `Settings | General`.
-3. Turn on `Login with SSO`.
-4. Enter the administrator email.
+1. Press the `Tools & Settings` then press `General`.
+2. Open the `Security` pane and press `Identity provider`.
-5. Select the SSO protocol.
+3. Select the SSO protocol.
 Choose `Saml 2` or `Open ID Connect`.

 !!!
 Note
     Use your SAML response file to fill in the fields below.

-For `Saml 2`:
+=== "Saml 2"

+    1. Choose `From computer` or `From URL`.

+    	1. For `From computer`, press the `Metadata XML file` field, then select your file for upload.
-   1. In the `Metadata XML Url` field, enter the URL to the XML Metadata file.
+    	2. For `From URL`, in the `Metadata XML Url` field, enter the URL to the XML Metadata file.

-   2. Find your identity provider's attribute names for `GID`, `GROUPS`, `SUPPLEMENTARYGROUPS` and `UID`.
-If they are not in line with the Run:ai defaults described in the table above, you can change them here.
+    2. Copy the `Rediect URL` and `Entity ID` for use with your identity provider if required.
+    3. In the `User attributes` field enter the attribute and the value in the identity provider. (optional)
+    4. When complete, press `Save`.
-   3. In the `Logout uri` field, enter the desired URL logout page.
+    5. In the `Logout uri` field, enter the desired URL logout page.
 If left empty, you will be redirected to the Run:ai portal.
-   4. Press `Save`.

-For `Open ID Connect`:

-:octicons-versions-24: Version 2.10 and later.
+    6. In the `Session timeout` field, enter the amount of idle time before users are automatically logged out.
+(Default is 60 minutes)

+=== "Open ID Connect"

-   1. In the `Discovery Document URL` field, enter the URL to the discovery document.
+    1. In the `Discovery URL` field, enter the discovery URL .
     2. In the `Client ID` field, enter the client ID.
     3. In the `Client Secret` field, enter the client secret.
-   4. Find your identity provider's attribute names for `GID`, `GROUPS`, `SUPPLEMENTARYGROUPS` and `UID`.
-If they are not in line with the Run:ai defaults described in the table above, you can change them here.
+    4. In the `User attributes` field enter the attribute and the value in the identity provider. (optional) 5.When complete, press `Save`.
-   5. In the `Logout uri` field, enter the desired URL logout page.
+    6. In the `Logout uri` field, enter the desired URL logout page.
 If left empty, you will be redirected to the Run:ai portal.
-   6. Press `Save`.

-Once you press `Save` you will receive a `Redirect URI` and an `Entity ID`.
-Both values must be set on the IdP side.
+    7. In the `Session timeout` field, enter the amount of idle time before users are automatically logged out.
+(Default is 60 minutes)

 !!!
 Important Note
     Upon pressing `Save`, all existing users will be rendered non-functional, and the only valid user will be the *Administrator email* entered above.
 You can always revert by disabling *Login via SSO*.